Tips for Cleaning Your AC System

-With summer coming to an end in Menomonie and western Wisconsin, now is a good time to get a kick start on air conditioner maintenance.
+With summer winding down in Menomonie and western Wisconsin, now is a great time to get a head start on air conditioner maintenance.

-If you haven’t washed it recently, it could be clogged with dust and debris from your yard.
-This buildup can limit your unit’s efficiency and cause it to stop working.
-Or wear it down more quickly.
+If you haven’t washed it this year, it could be blocked with mud and yard waste.
+This buildup can decrease your unit’s efficiency and cause it to malfunction.
+Or wear it down faster.

-We suggest having your air conditioning system professionally maintained annually.
+We recommend having your air conditioning system professionally serviced once a year.
 Why?
-A clean unit can be more energy efficient, which could save you money on utility bills.
+A clean system can be more energy efficient, which could save you money on utility bills.

-Regular AC maintenance also helps our technicians discover and take care of minor issues before they become expensive problems.
+Regular AC maintenance also helps our technicians discover and take care of minor issues before they turn into costly problems.

 Related: How to Keep Your Air Conditioner from Failing